Large-Dimensional Dynamic Factor Models: Estimation of Impulse-Response Functions with $I(1)$ Cointegrated Factors: Technical appendix

 which completes the proof of part (i).

-By noticing that, as a consquence of part (i), \eqref{eq:K1} holds also in this case, but with the rate given in \eqref{eq:AAAA}, we prove part (iii) exactly as in Lemma \ref{lem:vecm}(iv).
-This completes the proof. $\Box$
+By noticing that, as a consequence of part (i), \eqref{eq:K1} holds also in this case, but with the rate given in \eqref{eq:AAAA}, we prove parts (iii) and (iv) exactly as in Proposition \ref{vecm}(iv) and (v), respectively.